Ajay Devgn: Commercial peak (2020–present)

 In 2022, Devgn made his OTT debut with the web series, Rudra: The Edge of Darkness, on Disney+ Hotstar.
 The same year, he released his third directorial, Runway 34.
-It received positive reviews from both the critics and audience, but failed on the box office.
+It received positive reviews from both the critics and audience, but failed at the box office.
 He was also seen in extended cameo appearances in Sanjay Leela Bhansali's Gangubai Kathiawadi and S. S. Rajamouli's RRR, for which he received high praise.
 Later that year, Devgn was seen as Chitragupt in Indra Kumar's Thank God, which also starred Sidharth Malhotra, which turned out to be a commercial failure.
 Later he starred in the sequel to Drishyam, Drishyam 2, directed by Abhishek Pathak.
 It became a major critical and commercial success, along with becoming his second highest-grossing film of his career, after Tanhaji.
 The following year, Devgn starred and directed the Hindi remake of the Tamil film Kaithi (2019), Bholaa, his third directorial.
 The film was a critical and commercial disappointment.

 In 2024, Devgn had four major releases.
 The first was the horror film Shaitaan, which received a favorable response from critics and emerged a huge hit at the box office.
 He then appeared in Amit Ravindernath Sharma's third directorial venture Maidaan, which saw him portraying Indian football coach Syed Abdul Rahim.
 Although the biopic and Devgn's performance received highly positive reviews, the film was a financial failure.
 His next release, Neeraj Pandey's Auron Mein Kahan Dum Tha was also a box office flop, this time to mixed to negative reviews.
 Devgn's final release of that year, the fifth installment of Rohit Shetty's Cop Universe, the actioner Singham Again took an initial of ₹437 million and collected ₹3.89 billion worldwide.
 Despite underperforming at the box office, it emerging as his highest-grossing movie as well as the sixth highest-grossing Indian film of 2024.

 In 2025, Devgn did a guest appearance in his nephew Aaman Devgn's debut film Azaad, directed by Abhishek Kapoor.
 His first major release of the year, Raid 2, a sequel to his 2018 release Raid, emerged as a box-office hit, ranking as one of the highest-grossing Hindi films of the year.
 He next appeared in Son of Sardaar 2, a spiritual sequel to 2012 film Son of Sardaar.
-Released on 25 August, it opened to poor critical reception and bombed at the box office.
-His next release was De De Pyaar De 2, a direct sequel to his 2019 film.
+Released on 25 August, it opened to unfavorable critical reception and bombed at the box office.
+His next release, De De Pyaar De 2, a direct sequel to his 2019 film, also did not do well.
+This changed the following year with Dhamaal 4 (2026), which grossed around ₹2.24 billion worldwide to emerge a commercial success and the 6th highest-grossing Hindi film of 2026.